lastlink/docs-1/02-user-guide/03-create-and-edit-items.md

 # Create & Edit
 ### Core and Custom UIs
-The create item and edit item pages are the same – the only difference is that one already has values entered into it.
-This page displays all the fields the current user has permission to view.
-You can change the field order, interface type, and comments/notes within _Settings > Tables & Inputs_.
-If your project would benefit from proprietary or otherwise custom data interfaces, it's easy to extend existing UIs or create new ones with no limitations in terms of styling or complexity.
+These pages display all the fields the current user has permission to view.
+Admins can change the field order, interface type, and field notes within _Settings > Tables & Inputs_.
+If your project would benefit from proprietary or otherwise custom data interfaces, it's easy to extend our Core interfaces or create new ones – there are no limits to what you can create!

 ----------